ros-navigation/docs.nav2.org/migration/Kilted.rst

 1. Ensure your controller publishes ``tracking_feedback`` messages
 2. Add the condition node to your BT XML with appropriate error bounds
 3. The node differentiates between left/right errors, allowing asymmetric tolerance

+**Explanation for behavior tree**

+Given behavior tree in default settings checking tracking error(deviation from path) on both sides with given max tolerance of 0.05 and working on 3Hz frequency.